prince-thind/youtube-downloader/README.md

 ## How to use

+### you'll need nodeJS in your system to be able to run this
 - run `npm i` in  your terminal
 - download url:  `npm run url`
 - download playlist:  `npm run playlist`

 <br>